-Equipment manufactured for the manufacturer's own use is not excluded from the requirements, but may be subject to slightly lesser obligations with respect to marking and documentation.
+Equipment manufactured for the manufacturer's own use is not excluded from the requirements.

 A contentious area of application of the Machinery Directive is that of off-road vehicles, including dirt bikes, quad bikes, snowmobiles etc. This is an area of regulation where technically the Machinery Directive applies but the “state of the art” of industry and various national on-road vehicle regulations cloud the issue significantly.
 The situation is also not helped by the lack of published standards for construction of some types of off-road machinery.
 A detailed overview of the situation can be found on our off-road machinery page.

 The original Machinery Directive was numbered 89/392/EEC.
 This directive was modified in 1991 by Directive 91/368/EEC which removed the original exclusions for mobile machines and for machines intended for lifting loads.
 A further amending Directive, 93/44/EEC, was introduced in 1993 which was intended to bring passenger lifting equipment not already within the scope of the Lift Safety Directive into the scope of the Machinery Directive.
 Finally, Directive 93/68/EEC which affected all the CE marking directives by introducing a consistent approach to the requirements marking, documentation and enforcement was introduced.

 Since the combination of these different amendments resulted in a complex interrelationship which made it difficult to determine a single comprehensive set of requirements, in 1998 the EC introduced Directive 98/37/EC which is a consolidation of the previous directives into one document although it makes no changes whatsoever in the actual requirements.